mzattera/predictive-powers/README.md

 # predictive-powers

+Next release of `predictive-powers` will be developed as part of [Backdrop Build](https://backdropbuild.com/).
+A demo use-case and a set of new features for the library is being defined.

 `predictive-powers` is a library to make generative AI (GenAI) easily accessible to Java developers.

 Currently the library:

-  1. Provides low-level access to OpeanAi API similar to [OpenAI-Java](https://github.com/TheoKanning/openai-java), including support for function calling and exact token calculations using proper OpenAi tokenizers from [jtokkit](https://github.com/forestwanglin/openai-java).
+  1. Provides low-level access to OpenAI API similar to [OpenAI-Java](https://github.com/TheoKanning/openai-java), including support for function calling and exact token calculations using proper OpenAI tokenizers from [jtokkit](https://github.com/forestwanglin/openai-java).

   2. Provides (limited) low-level access to Hugging Face Hosted Inference API.